luckylegend-project/lucky-legend/README.md

 ---

-## 🔍 Transparency
+## Transparency

 A portion of the total supply is held by the creator wallet.

-Liquidity has been publicly provided by the project and remains fully visible on-chain.
+Liquidity has been publicly provided by the project.
+It is locked and remains fully visible on-chain.

 All balances, holdings, liquidity positions, and transactions can be independently verified through Solana explorers and public liquidity platforms.